Identifying, exploring and validating personalised therapeutics starting from the patient’s tumour-specific alterations

 The tumour fingerprint is used to analyse specific mutations in genes or gene regions that have known or suspected associations with the prognosis of the patient, and to decide upon the optimal treatment plan.
 New (diagnostic) markers to improve therapy efficacy predictions and distinguish responders from non-responders in clinical trials are also actively sought after.

-Prioritising on continuous improvement of the prediction pipeline, by incorporating new algorithms based on in-house research and our academic/industrial collaborations.
+Prioritising on continuous improvement of the neoantigen prediction pipeline, by incorporating new algorithms based on in-house research and our academic/industrial collaborations.
 Both private and public validated antigen sets are used to train, test, and optimise the prediction platform.

-Discovering a broad set of surface antigens to enable identification of valuable targets in cold tumours where other immunotherapies are not working adequately.
+Discovering a broad set of neoantigens to enable identification of valuable targets in cold tumours where other immunotherapies are not working adequately.
 Proprietary algorithms combined with enhanced patient datasets allow for detection of novel antigen types caused by unusual tumour alterations.
 Both the MHC-I and MHC-II epitopes arising from these tumour-mutational processes are deemed more valuable as targets.